-Refer to the SAS Interface Manual for more detail concerning the cache bits.
+Note Refer to the SAS Interface Manual for more detail concerning the cache bits.

+Of the 256MB physical buffer space in the drive, approximately (60,000) KB can be used as a cache.
 The buffer is divided into logical segments from which data is read and to which data is written.